hsanchez/hsanchez.github.io/index.md

 in December 2015, and my MS in Software Engineering from [San Jose State University](http://www.sjsu.edu/) in 2006.
-Much of my current research is on the interface between open source software development and foundational ideas underlying program analysis, and how the computational solutions that emerge in this space can be used to understand complex software systems, as well as to construct secure, robust, and efficient software systems.
+Much of my current research is on the interface between open source software development and foundational ideas underlying source code analysis, and how the computational solutions that emerge in this space can be used to understand complex software systems, as well as to construct secure, robust, and efficient software systems.